 Center for International Health Research

-Interdisciplinary Research for Tropical Public Health
+Interdisciplinary Research for Global Public Health

 To address the many urgent global health challenges, the Center for International Health Research (CIHR) at Rhode Island Hospital was founded in 2005, under the aegis of the departments of pathology and pediatrics.